dotnet/linker/docs/error-codes.md

   }
   ```

-#### `IL2117`: Trim analysis: Methods 'method1' and 'method2' are both associated with state machine type 'type'.
+#### `IL2117`: Trim analysis: Methods 'method1' and 'method2' are both associated with lambda or local function 'method'.
 This is currently unsupported and may lead to incorrectly reported warnings.

 - Trimmer currently can't correctly handle if the same compiler generated lambda or local function is associated with two different methods.
 We don't know of any C# patterns which would cause this problem, but it is possible to write code like this in IL.